-Governance Excellence Performance Measures and Objectives Actual 2016 Estimate 2017 Target 2018 Target 2019 Target 2020 Objective: Compliance Depot Compliance: Refund Compliance: The % of audits conducted that were refunded within industry standard 87% 87% The % of audits conducted that were refunded within the industry standard of excellence 77% 80% UCA Filing Compliance: The % of depots that filed required financial documents to the Data Collection Agent 99.5% 100% 100% 100% 100% Quality Compliance: Shipments of containers from depots within industry standard 90% 90% Inspection Compliance: The % of depots scoring above the industry standard based on industry approved criteria 89% 96% 95% 96% 97% Average actual depot inspection score of the poorest performing depots (bottom 25%) 74% 85% 85% 86% 87% Manufacturer Compliance: Sales Verification: The % of all container sales remitted to CSA and verified by manufacturers for prior year 99.8% 99.9% 100% 100% 100%
+Governance Excellence Performance Measures and Objectives Actual 2017 Estimate 2018 Target 2019 Target 2020 Target 2021 Objective: Compliance Depot Compliance: Refund Compliance: The % of audits conducted that were refunded within industry standard 88% 82% 89% 90% 90% The % of audits conducted that were refunded within the industry standard of excellence 79% 72% 82% 84% 85% UCA Filing Compliance: The % of depots that filed required financial documents to the Data Collection Agent 100% 100% 100% 100% 100% Quality Compliance: Shipments of containers from depots within industry standard 91% 92% Inspection Compliance: The % of depots scoring above the industry standard based on industry approved criteria 80% 77% 80% 82% 85% Manufacturer Compliance: Sales Verification: The % of all container sales remitted to CSA and verified by manufacturers for prior year 99.9 98.8 100% 100% 100%

 Refund Compliance: Anonymous audits are conducted on depots to ensure consumers are receiving the correct refund value for the containers they return.
 A depot must return the refund to the auditor within +/-\$0.50 the actual amount to be within industry standard.
 To achieve the industry standard of excellence a depot must refund an audit within +/-\$0.25 of the actual refund amount.
+2018 saw an increase in focus on Refund Compliance Audits.
+Forecast numbers for 2018 anticipate a 35% increase in audits and an increase in repeat audits as a result of focusing on lower-performing depots.
+Attention placed on auditing lower-performing depots has accounted for the decrease in the measure reporting on depots achieving industry standard and standard of excellence.